param-chandarana/sfaq-accordion/README.md

 ## Installation

-1. Upload the `sfq-accordion` folder to your WordPress `wp-content/plugins/` directory.
+1. Upload the `sfaq-accordion` folder to your WordPress `wp-content/plugins/` directory.
 2. Activate the plugin through **Plugins » Installed Plugins** in the WordPress admin.
 3. (Optional) Navigate to **Settings » FAQ Accordion** to customize colors and icons.